incleaf/react/docs/docs/07-forms.md

 > Note:
 >
 > You can pass an array into the `value` attribute, allowing you to select multiple options in a `select` tag: `<select multiple={true} value={['B', 'C']}>`.

-### Imperative operations

-If you need to imperatively perform an operation, you have to obtain a [reference to the DOM node](/react/docs/more-about-refs.html#the-ref-callback-attribute).
-For instance, if you want to imperatively submit a form, one approach would be to attach a `ref` to the `form` element and manually call `form.submit()`.